mlsmall/Python-scripts/README.md

 # Python-scripts
-Some python scripts I've made for fun.
+A small collection of python scripts.